marionomics/migracion-lgbt/paper/migration_lgbt.md

 ## How access to marriage can influence migration
 _dicuss current theory and propose a model_
 Sexual orientation and gender identity are still considered taboo in many countries.
-This leads to rejection, discrimination and abuse towards LGBT+ people in education, employment, health and even safety.
+This leads to rejection, discrimination and abuse towards LGBT+ people in areas such as education, employment, health and even safety.

 ## The legal battle over equal marriage in Mexico
 _here we explain the reader how same-sex marriage has been approved in Mexico over the years_